On This Page:

 The Public Service Department created and facilitated a taskforce to ensure an integrated and comprehensive statewide whole-building approach to thermal energy efficiency that will put Vermont on the path toward meeting the goals set forth in statute.

-Pursuant to H.56 §20d, the Vermont Energy Act of 2011, this working group on building energy disclosure was created to study whether and how to require disclosure of the energy efficiency of commercial and residential buildings in order to make data on building energy performance visible in the marketplace for real property and to inform the choices of those who may purchase or rent such property.
+Working Groups have been formed to complete analysis on building energy disclosure, including whether and how to require disclosure of the energy efficiency of commercial and residential buildings in order to make data on building energy performance visible in the marketplace for real property and to inform the choices of those who may purchase or rent such property.

 Planning & Energy Resources Division